PRIDE-Archive/ms-data-core-api/README.md

 The primary purpose of ms-data-core-api library is to provide commonly used classes and Object Model for Proteomics Experiments.
 You may also find it useful for your own computational proteomics projects.

+# License

+ms-data-core-api is a PRIDE API licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).

 # How to cite it:

  * Wang, R., Fabregat, A., Ríos, D., Ovelleiro, D., Foster, J. M., Côté, R. G., ... & Vizcaíno, J. A. (2012).
 PRIDE Inspector: a tool to visualize and validate MS proteomics data.
 Nature biotechnology, 30(2), 135-137.
 [PDF File](http://www.nature.com/nbt/journal/v30/n2/pdf/nbt.2112.pdf), [Pubmed Record](http://www.ncbi.nlm.nih.gov/pubmed/22318026)
  * Perez-Riverol, Y., Wang, R., Hermjakob, H., Müller, M., Vesada, V., & Vizcaíno, J. A. (2014).
 Open source libraries and frameworks for mass spectrometry based proteomics: A developer's perspective.
 Biochimica et Biophysica Acta (BBA)-Proteins and Proteomics, 1844(1), 63-76.
 [PDF File](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3898926/) [Pubmed Record](http://www.ncbi.nlm.nih.gov/pubmed/23467006)

 # Main Features
-* Data Structures to represent AminoAcids, Mass Table, etc.
-* Functions to compute different Properties such as isoelectric point, retention time, sequence length and masses.
-* Reference table of the main Ontology terms used in PRIDE-toolsuite.
-* General functionalities and data structures classes missing in JDK, such as: Tuple.
-* General functionalities like checking email format and availability.

-# The library provides four key modules:

-* mol: contains classes describing entities at the molecular level, such as: amino acids, neutrual losses, peptides and fragment ions.
-* gui: contains several GUI components, you can use them if you want to replicate some of the features in PRIDE Inspector.
-* data: contains data structures classes are missing from JDK, such as: Tuple.
-* util: contains a selection of convenient classes.
-For examples: for formatting protein related informations, for checking Internet availability or for verify email addresses.
+* Common Object Model for different proteomics experiments, with classes to represent proteins, peptides, psms, psectrums
+* DataAccessControllers for mzTab, mzIdentML, PRIDE XML, PRIDE Database, mzML, mzXML, mgf, pkl, apl, ms2, dta files
+* Proteomics Standard compleint Data model with classes for Ontologies and User params
+* Read different file formats in proteomics in a common Object Model
+* Export the current model to mzTab files in for Identification Experiments.

 **Note**: the library is still evolving, we are committed to expand this library and add more useful classes.

 # Getting ms-data-core-api

-The zip file in the releases section contains the PRIDE Utilities jar file and all other required libraries.
+The zip file in the releases section contains the ms-data-core-api jar file and all other required libraries.

 Maven Dependency